minsoc :: Overview

 -UART and Ethernet modules

--FPGA independent and dependent code (Xilinx & Altera) for memory, clock adaptation (PLLs and DCMs) and JTAG Tap
+-FPGA generic and specific code (Xilinx & Altera) for memory, clock adaptation (PLLs and DCMs) and JTAG Tap

 -System configuration in a single definition file